Can You Stack 2 Mattresses on Top of Each Other?

 Can you stack one mattress on top of another?

-If you sleep on two mattresses stacked on top of each other for a long period of time, you’ll most likely ruin both mattresses, void the warranties on both, and increase the likelihood that your bed will become a breeding ground for allergies and other undesirables.
+If you sleep on two mattresses stacked on top of each other for a long period of time, you’ll most likely ruin both mattresses and void the warranties on both.

 Also, if you toss around a lot while you’re sleeping, the top mattress can move and even fall off.